 It wasn’t long before things began to unfold, and not for the noisy reasons I thought.

 As a business traveller, a reliable Wi-Fi connection is crucial to the success of my business and communication with clients.
 When I had settled in for the evening on the first night of my stay, I noticed the password for Wi-Fi was not working.
 The owner of the house was not around and I was forced to do my work in a local restaurant that had free Wi-fi available.
 It was a huge inconvenience.
 When I finally did get the password sorted out the next day, the Internet connection would fail intermittently throughout my stay.
 If that wasn’t bad enough, every time I made a call on my cell phone, the connection was so terrible that the calls kept dropping.
 I soon realized that a reliable Internet connection cannot be guaranteed in someone’s home, unlike an establishment.

 When I returned home a few days later, I mentioned my experience to a friend.
-He told me about Platinum Suites – fully-furnished, extended-stay apartment rental suites in the heart of downtown Mississauga.
+He told me about Platinum Suites – fully-furnished apartments for rent in Mississauga.
 He reassured me that Platinum Suites have spacious units with multiple rooms.
 Because of this, I’d have less chance of hearing noise than if I was in a one-bedroom hotel room.

-The best part is they are designed for extended stays, so business needs such as Wi-Fi, privacy and conference rooms are available at Platinum Suites.
+The best part is they are designed for short term stays, so business needs such as Wi-Fi, privacy and conference rooms are available at Platinum Suites.
 Business trips can contribute to a company’s growth, but only if the traveller benefits from the visit.
-The next time I venture to Mississauga, I will look into staying at Platinum Suites.
+The next time I venture here, I will look into staying at these furnished apartments in Mississauga.